About the course

 For more information about tuition fees, college fees and fee liability, please see the Fees section of this website.
 EU applicants should refer to our dedicated webpage for details of the implications of the UK’s plans to leave the European Union.

+There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
+However, as part of your course requirements, you will need to choose a dissertation, a project or a thesis topic.
 Most students will choose a topic which will require them to do fieldwork for their thesis.
 This fieldwork will be conducted during the long vacation between the first and second year.
 Students should note that they will have to meet all costs of fieldwork themselves and these costs are likely to include travel and related costs such as visas, accommodation, subsistence, translation and research assistant services if required.
 These costs will vary according to the location and length of the fieldwork and the department estimates that these costs may range from £1,500 to £20,000.
 Each MPhil student is is able to apply for a fieldwork grant of £700.
 This is awarded once only usually at the end of Trinity Term of their first year, before they go to the field during the summer vacation.
 Further information will be provided in the course handbook.
+You may also be able to apply for small grants from your college to help you cover some of these expenses.

 In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.